Leo Adler Memorial Parkway (LAMP)

 The Leo Adler Memorial Parkway provides a walkway primarily along the Powder River from Hughes Lane to south Bridge Street, as well as from Resort Street to Myrtle Street along River Drive adjacent to the river.

-• The first phase was constructed in 2002.
+● Phase I was constructed in 2002.
 This portion of the pathway extends from Hughes Lane to the bridge at Geiser-Pollman Park.
-It includes three bridges, one at Kirk Way & Hughes Park, one at Kirk Way & 'H' Park, and one near 'D' Street.
-It also includes the "sports complex leg", a section of pathway from the sports complex and ties into the main pathway near the Kirk Way & 'H' Bridge
+It includes three bridges, one at Kirkway & Hughes Park, one at Kirkway & 'H' Park, and one near 'D' Street.
+It also includes the "sports complex leg", a section of pathway from the sports complex and ties into the main pathway near the Kirkway & 'H' Bridge.

-These three phases together encompass more than 2.13 linear miles of asphalt.
+These four phases together encompass approximately 2.35 linear miles of asphalt.

 A walk along the pathway provides opportunity to view the river, natural landscapes, birds, and wildlife.
-There are several benches and picnic areas available for a short break, lunch time relaxation, or a peaceful afternoon.
+There are several benches, a fitness station, and picnic facilities available for a short break, lunch time relaxation, stress relieving exercise, or a peaceful afternoon.